ashaker-2/Platform/Requiremets/Design/Application/FanControl.md

  * @param actuatorId The unique ID of the fan to retrieve data from.
  * @param speed_percent Pointer to store the current speed in percentage (0-100).
  * @param state Pointer to store the current ON/OFF state.
- * @return APP_OK on successful retrieval, APP_ERROR if the actuatorId is invalid,
+ * @return E_OK on successful retrieval, E_NOK if the actuatorId is invalid,
  * or any pointer is NULL.
  */
 APP_Status_t FanCtrl_GetSpeed(uint32_t actuatorId, uint8_t *speed_percent, FanCtrl_State_t *state);